max-amb/f1-tsp/README.md

 # F1 TSP
-F1-tsp is a project to calculate the fastest distance around all of the f1 locations.
-To do this it currently uses the nearest neighbor algorithm which is admitedly not very optimized, I am looking into implementing better algorithms.
+F1-tsp is a project to calculate the fastest distance around all of the f1 locations. ~~To do this it currently uses the nearest neighbor algorithm which is admitedly not very optimized, I am looking into implementing better algorithms.~~ There is now simulated annealing implemented as well which I believe has found the fastest way!

 ## WHY❓
 I did this to learn rust and graphviz along with a small bit of trigonometry (have a look at distance.rs).
 It serves no actual purpose due to the F1 calendar not being based on shortest distances between tracks but if the FIA want to use this optimized calendar, feel free!